lesereli000/Pokemon-TCG-Evolution/README.md

         - Each player starts with a full deck of 60 Pokémon cards

         - Maximum of four copies of any card
+            - Test exactly 3 cards and attempt to draw a 4th (success)
+            - Test exactly 4 cards and attempt to draw a 5th (fail)

             i.
 EXCEPT basic energy cards

         - Maximum of 2 Energy types per deck
+            - Test exactly 1 card and attempt to draw a 2nd (success)
+            - Test exactly 2 cards and attempt to draw a 3rd (fail)

         - Nobody may view the deck or alter the deck (unless otherwise specified)